Communication B.A.

 Tech equipment

-The B.A. in communication allows you to concentrate in one of five areas of study: journalism; media communication; public and professional communication; public relations/advertising; and speech, language and hearing science.
+The B.A. in communication allows you to concentrate in one of two areas of study:

-The media communication concentration prepares students for careers in the entertainment industry, specifically in radio, television and other digital production fields.
-Students are encouraged to make use of the on-campus multimedia production studio and join student-run organizations such as The Anchor (the student newspaper), ANCHOR TV and WXIN (the RIC radio station).
-Internships in local media outlets are also encouraged.
+The media communication and advertising concentration prepares students for careers in the media (TV, video, podcasting/radio, streaming, social, journalism, sports, entertainment and digital) and advertising (marketing communications) industries.
+With the help of an expert faculty advisor, students can focus their studies on media, advertising or some combination of these two growing and complementary fields.
+Students are encouraged to make use of the on-campus multimedia production studio and computer lab and join student-run organizations, such as The Anchor (the student newspaper), ANCHOR TV and WXIN (the RIC radio station).
+Internships with local media outlets/departments or marketing communications agencies are encouraged.
+For more information, contact: Brian Knoth, Ph.D. (bknoth@ric.edu)

 Speech, Language and Hearing Science